Policy Number: 30

 Employees appointed by The University of Texas Health Science Center at Houston ("university") for a minimum of 20 hours per week for at least four and one-half months in a fiscal year may, when authorized, utilize accrued sick leave with pay for absences necessitated by personal illness, injury, or pregnancy and confinement, or when the employee is needed to assist a member of his/her immediate family who is ill.

 Immediate family is defined as any person living in the same household who is related by kinship, adoption (including foster children certified by the Texas Department of Family and Protective Services), or marriage.
 Minor children of the employee, whether or not living in the same household, are also considered immediate family.
 An employee's use of sick leave for family members not residing in that employee's household is strictly limited to the time necessary to provide care and assistance to a spouse, child, or parent of the employee who needs that care and assistance as a direct result of a documented medical condition.
+State statute prohibits the use of sick leave to provide care and assistance for family members related by marriage who do not reside in that employee’s household.
 An employee who is the legal guardian of a child by court appointment may use sick leave to care for the child.

 Negative balances of sick leave cannot be carried forward from one month to the next.
 Employees must be placed on leave without pay for hours overdrawn on sick leave.